polatengin/madrid/README.md

 Thanks to Multi-Layered [Dockerfile](./Dockerfile), we compile the project in [node:12.11.1](https://hub.docker.com/_/node/) _image_, then move all compiled files to [nginx:1.17.0-alpine](https://hub.docker.com/_/nginx/) _image_ and expose them.

-At the end we have a _Docker Image_ that takes about _20MB_ in size.
+At the end, we have a _Docker Image_ that takes about _20MB_ in size.

 ![Sample Screenshot](sample-screenshot.gif "Sample Screenshot")